ADVISOR LOANOLOGY

 Financing partial and complete books and practices is entirely possible for W2 advisors and depending on your perspective, this model offers its own set of benefits.

-Can sell partial books of assets as one time events, then more maybe later as a we'll-see-how-it-goes future sale, or sell assets in structured tranches over time.
+Advisors can sell partial books of assets to next-gen advisors as one time events, then more maybe later as a we'll-see-how-it-goes future sale, or sell assets in structured tranches over time.

 Unlike selling partial equity, selling partial assets avoids personal or corporate guaranties on the selling side.

-The equity injection requirement for W2 advisor buying a book is 10% which can be cash down payment or seller financed on a two-year standby note.
-But the equity injection for an expansion loan is waived.
-So if the W2 advisor first becomes an established advisory business then it could be structured as an expansion because it in fact would be.
+The equity injection requirement for W2 advisor buying a book is 10% which can be cash down payment of which 50% can be seller financed on a ten-year standby note.
+However, the equity injection for an expansion loan is waived.
+So if the W2 advisor first becomes an established 1099 business then it could be structured as an expansion because it in fact would be.
 These are looked at on a case by case basis but bottom line is that the SBA makes it viable to get loans at 90% and 100% LTV compared to a 75% typical LTV conventional loan.

 W2 Advisor Book Buyout SBA Loans